Who turned out the lights? It’s dark in here. Don’t they pay their electricity? — Roger Rabbit

 Perhaps not great long-run solutions,

-but temporarily not uncompetitive either (for now)?
+but not uncompetitive either (for now).

 Polar vortex-like wind/solar outages?!

-Seasonal elec-storage?
+Seasonal e-storage?

 Underground heat reservoirs?